 There is also a group of three tailors who work in the Cholomoni area.
 They make some of the more complicated products and design new products as well.
 The picture is of Constance and Annette, unfortunately the third tailor Susan was unwell at the time.

-Esther visits the outlets in Malawi to collect and deliver orders and is having meetings with colleges and universities to try to gain more orders following on from the success of the College of Medicine order.
+Naomi visits the outlets in Malawi to collect and deliver orders and is having meetings with colleges and universities to try to gain more orders following on from the success of the College of Medicine order.
 She then visits the groups to distribute the orders and then collects the finished products and organises payments for the women.
 Chanasa has received a grant from the Irish Embassy for the purpose of renting a room for an office in Soche East Women's Centre.
-This is set up and is a base for Esther to work from.
+This is set up and is a base for Naomi to work from.